m3db/m3/docs/architecture/engine.md

-10) TODO: Add dedication section blocksize and its implicatons (its expained throughout but needs a dedicated section I think)

 # Overview

 M3DB is a time series Database that was primarily designed to be horizontally scalable and handle a large volume of monitoring time series data.